andresromero/andresromero.github.com/_posts/2014-06-11-Playing-live-streams.md

 title: Playing live RTMP streams
 ---

+## About rtmpSnoop

 I've just found Andrea Fabrizi's script which allows to recover the RTMP parameters to play live streams in media players such as VLC, this thing interests me because I want to play this kind of streams on my Raspberry PI using Omxplayer.

 The program is called `rtmpSnoop` and you can find it on [GitHub](https://github.com/andreafabrizi/rtmpSnoop).

+## Instructions

 Once you have cloned `rtmpSnoop` you just need to run the script (as root)

 {% highlight bash %}
-# ./rtmpSnoop.py -i wlp18s0 --out-rtmpdump
+./rtmpSnoop.py -i wlp18s0 --out-rtmpdump # as root
 {% endhighlight %}

 and open a webpage where a RTMP live stream is playing, then the script will print something like this